The Best Scenic Drives for Nature Lovers: Explore Breathtaking Landscapes and Hidden Gems

 If you’re new to driving or need to brush up on your skills, finding a safe place to practice is essential.
 A quiet street with little traffic is a good place to start.
 You can also use a parking lot to practice maneuvering and parking.

 When you’re ready to take on more traffic, look for a road with moderate traffic and good visibility.
 Avoid highways and congested areas until you’re confident in your skills.
+Once you have had a few driving lessons in Reading or elsewhere, you will know more about how to drive safely and you are likely going to feel more confident on busier roads.

 3. Getting Comfortable Behind the Wheel